armankuzembayev/jb_intern_tasks/README.md

 ### Task 2.4

 ### Description
 Runner(s) (runner_task1 node) move(s) with some trajectory and each time publishes the coordinates (x, y, z) of each runner via '/coordinates' topic (geometry_msgs/PoseArray message).
 It is always possible to increase the number of runners by using standard service std_srvs/Trigger service, which adds new Runner object.
-Moreover, it is also possible to remove the runner with some runner_id by using custom service ().
+Moreover, it is also possible to remove the runner with some runner_id by using custom service (jb_intern_tasks/remove_runner service).

 Observer (observer_task1 node) listens to the '/coordinates' topic and prints the coordinates of all runners to the console.